Posthoc Interpretation via Quantization: Experiments

+In Table \ref{table:quantimages}, we compare the quantitative metrics defined above on the three black-and-white image datasets mentioned in Section \ref{sec:datasetsandmodelingimages}.
+We compare PIQ with several prominent posthoc interpretation algorithms, which include FLINT \cite{FLINT}, VIBI \cite{VIBI}, GradCAM \cite{gradcam}, and Listen-to-Interpret (L2I) \cite{parekh2022listen}.
 We train and evaluate all the methods on clean data from their respective train and test sets.
 To account for training variability, we perform three runs for all methods except for FLINT, as we found its performance to be consistently worse than other methods).
 We found that PIQ outperforms the other methods in terms of FID-I, faithfulness, and FID.
 Furthermore, our results indicate that PIQ generates interpretations that are more closely aligned with the original data distribution, as evidenced by its lower Frechet Inception Distance (FID) values and higher fidelity-to-input (FID-I) scores.
 Overall, PIQ demonstrates superior performance in generating human-understandable interpretations.